Working out your pay

 Add up the total amount of pay for the period and divide it by 12 to get the weekly figure.
 You do this even if you’ve had to use a period of more than 12 weeks.

-You can also include bonuses.
+You can also include bonuses in your calculation.

 You can include overtime in your calculations if your contract says your employer has to pay it.